 - Youth: Y7 respectively Y20.

-The groups consist of experts in the respective fields from all G7 / G20 countries.
+The groups each consist of experts in the respective fields from all G7 / G20 countries.
 In the science 7 / science 20 engagement group for example, the National Academy of Sciences – the Leopoldina – represents German science and develops joint statements and recommendations in advance of relevant ministerial meetings.

 The International Bureau supports the BMBF in its work to participate in the G7 and G20.